teamfruit/defend_against_fruit/README.md

 At present this is distribute-0.6.34.tar.gz

-"A table, a chair, a bowl of fruit, and a violin; what else does a man need to be happy?"
+"A table, a chair, a bowl of fruit, and a violin; what else does a man need to be happy?" — Albert Einstein
---Albert Einstein